distribusion/retailer_api_documentation/source/includes/_marketing_carriers.md

 }
 ```

-This endpoint provides a list of marketing carriers with their trade name and code.
+This endpoint provides the list of marketing carriers with their trade name and code.

 ### HTTP Request